KanashiiDev/discord-music-rpc/readme.md

 ### 🔧 Setup

 1. **Install the Extension** <br>
    First, make sure the extension is installed in your browser.
-It usually appears in the window that opens when you click on the extensions icon (like a puzzle piece) next to the address bar.
 Click on the extension icon and complete the initial setup.

 2. **Install the Application** <br>
-   [Download the latest release](https://github.com/KanashiiDev/discord-music-rpc/releases).
-Run the app — it will appear in your system tray.
+   Install and Run the app — it will appear in your system tray.

    <b>Important:</b> If you run Discord as an administrator, you must also run Discord Music RPC as an administrator.
 Otherwise, it will not function properly.

 3. **Play Music** <br>